wangruinju/Rui_Python_Leetcode/README.md

 Then maybe math problems.
 If it is related with number theory, I guess you can skip or look at the solutions instead.

-Stack or hash table for some questions are not that hard and allows us to run faster.
-However, combining with backtrack, tree, dfs, bfs or dp inside, the solutions become more complicated.
+Stack or hash table for some questions are not hard.
+However, combining with backtrack, tree, dfs, bfs or dp together, the solutions become more complicated.

 String and array questions are sort of solved in various methods.
 You can test yourself after you undestand all the algorithms.

 DP can be really hard.
 Need more training!!!

 ## Linked List
 * [easy](https://github.com/wangruinju/Rui_Python_Leetcode/blob/master/Linked%20List/easy.md)